Day 266: Spinach, Artichoke & Bacon Dip ◄

 See Sweetnicks' version here

-Hands-on time: maybe 20 minutes (sorry, I was off the clock during Christmas! the bacon was already cooked, too)
+Hands-on time: 20 minutes if the bacon is already cooked, otherwise longer

 Makes a bunch, at least 4+ cups